gomorpheus/posh-sdk/README.md

 ## Usage

-For a general overview of the feature please the [GVM Project Page](http://sdktool.net) because posh-sdk is designed to work like the original BASH client.
+For a general overview of the feature please the [SDKMan Project Page](http://sdkman.io) because posh-sdk is designed to work like the original BASH client.

 Add `Import-Module posh-sdk` to your powershell profile to be able to use it after each start of Powershell.
 If you do not know where your profile is located, execute `$Global:profile`.

 ### Configuration
 By default posh-sdk put all the data (inclusive the to be installed executables) into ~/.posh_sdk.
 You can change the location by setting:

-	$Global:PGVM_DIR = <path>
+	$Global:PSDK_DIR = <path>

 n your profile BEFORE the `Import-Module posh-sdk` line.

 Similar to the BASH client you can configure posh-sdk to automatically set new installed versions as default version.
 You do this by adding:

-	$Global:PGVM_AUTO_ANSWER = $true
+	$Global:PSDK_AUTO_ANSWER = $true

 in your profile.

 ## Use
-Replace `gvm` for `sdk` and you'll have access to all the commands that you see in in the (GVM Tool homepage, now called sdkman)[http://sdkman.io/usage.html]
+All the same commands that are usable in sdkman can be used in the posh-sdk version (SDKMan homepage)[http://sdkman.io/usage.html]

 ## Uninstall